 Stay tuned with IoT-enabled updates

-The trend is clear: cars are becoming software- and data-centric, and you can hardly overestimate the role of over-the-air (OTA) software updates and data platforms.
-Using data platforms, vehicles can receive feature updates, software upgrades, safety improvements, bug fixes, and map and traffic updates.
+The trend is clear: cars are becoming software- and data-centric, and you can hardly overestimate the role of over-the-air (OTA) software updates and data platforms within IoT in automotive manufacturing.
+Using the automotive data platform and fleet management system, vehicles can receive feature updates, software upgrades, safety improvements, bug fixes, and map and traffic updates.
 Perhaps you’ve heard of the recently released open-source OTA Connect by HERE that’s designed to integrate into an automaker’s backend servers.
-IoT solutions like this are what make the boldest connectivity ideas reality and unite Internet of Things and automotive.
+Automotive IoT solutions like this are what make the boldest connectivity ideas reality and unite the Internet of Things and automotive.

-Automatic updates for connected cars enable millions of drivers to get flexible map updates, 3D mapping, and a bunch of extended driver assistance features.
+Automatic updates for connected cars can improve IoT traffic management, increasing the accuracy of navigation with the real-time traffic data services. and enable millions of drivers to get flexible map updates, 3D mapping, and a bunch of extended driver assistance features.
 The rapid development of technology also transforms the legal requirements of automotive manufacturers.

 Worldwide adoption of the Navigation Data Standard (NDS) for IoT-enabled automotive navigation has forced many original equipment manufacturers (OEMs) and automotive vendors to reconsider the formats and standards they use.
 To comply with this standard, many manufacturers and vendors have needed to redesign map production pipelines and related software development tools and also provide OTA updates for users to install new maps remotely.